ALPERDURUKAN/LiveFacer/README.md

 - Select a source face image.
 - Click "Live".
 - Wait for the preview to appear (10-30 seconds).
-- Use a screen capture tool like OBS to stream.
+- Use the built-in virtual camera or a screen capture tool like OBS to stream.
 - To change the face, select a new source image.

 ![demo-gif](media/demo.gif)